 This section provides reviews of evidence-based research promoting health and wellbeing in older adults.
 The information has been reviewed by health professions students, and is from established peer-reviewed academic journals.
 Having accurate information can help you make informed decisions about healthy aging.
 Reviews in this section are categorized by the six dimensions of wellness: occupational, physical, social, intellectual, spiritual and emotional wellness.
 The topics range from fall prevention and Tai Chi to the health benefits of volunteering.
-If you are interested in reading the full version of the articles mentioned in this section, please visit the Dominican University Alemany Library.
+If you are interested in reading the full version of the articles mentioned in this section, please visit Dominican's Alemany Library.

 Key Finding: Older adults can help prevent falls by exercising and modifying their homes.

 This study reviewed 33 intervention-based research studies that focused on factors that prevent falls in the home.
 Occupational therapists assisted in home assessments in each of the studies.
 Occupational therapists provided home modification suggestions to older adults to prevent potential falls from occurring.
 The participants were taught fall prevention techniques which heightened their confidence in their own functional mobility.
 New exercise techniques to help prevent falls were also taught.
 The best results for fall prevention were in the areas of modifying the home environment and keeping physically fit.
 Some ways to prevent falls are taking out floor rugs, using non-slip rubber mats in the bathtub, and having brighter lighting in hard to see areas.

 Chase, C. A., Mann, K., Wasek, S., & Arbesman, M. (2012).
 Systematic review of the effect of home modification and fall prevention programs on falls and the performance of community-dwelling older adults.
 American Journal of Occupational Therapy, 66, 284–291. http://dx.doi.org/10.5014/ajot.2012.005017

 Key Finding: Having a good night’s rest increases your ability to be more physically active.